ChrisWojcik/position-fixed-test/README.md

 by most desktop browsers.
 Mobile support is much more inconsistent.
 Position fixed is supported by iOS 5.0 and Android 3.0 and above (2.1 - 2.3 support it but user-scalable must be set to no).
-I wanted a solution that would allow in these latest versions (as well as any future ones) without the need to double check a feature-detection test in new devices.
+I wanted a solution that would allow in these latest versions (as well as any future ones) without the need to double check a feature-detection test with each new version.
 I also needed something I could maintain on my own without access to a wide range of devices to test on.

 Because Android and iOS have such large market shares, I was much more aggressive in